RohanLodhi/github-stats/README.md

 pip3 install requests bs4 matplotlib
 ```

-## Use the following command to play
+## Use the following command to run the script
 ```
 python3 scraper.py
 ```